bonitasoft/bonita-doc/md/ubuntu-openjdk-tomcat-postgresql.md

 Simply follow a standard Ubuntu installation procedure.
 You won't need any specific settings here.

 Note: make sure you got a text editor installed such as `nano`.
-In order to install it: `sudo apt-get install nano`
+In order to install it: `sudo apt install nano`

-Note: we use `aptitude` command line tool to install packages such as OpenJDK or PostgreSQL.
-You can also use different tool such as `apt-get` or a graphical package manager such as `synaptic`.
+Note: we use `apt` command line tool to install packages such as OpenJDK or PostgreSQL.
+You can also use different tool such as `apt` or a graphical package manager such as `synaptic`.

 ## Java Virtual Machine

 To install the OpenJDK JVM you need to install the `openjdk-8-jre-headless` package:

-* Run the following command line: `sudo aptitude install openjdk-8-jre-headless`
+* Run the following command line: `sudo apt install openjdk-8-jre-headless`
 * If needed, type your Ubuntu user password
 * Type _**Enter**_ to confirm that you want to continue installation